fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }, [])
 ```

 We still have a problem in our application.
 When adding new notes they are not stored on the server.

-The code so far for the application can be found in full on [github](https://github.com/fullstack-hy2019/part2-notes/tree/part2-4) in the branch <i>part2-4</i>.
+The code so far for the application can be found in full on [github](https://github.com/fullstackopen-2019/part2-notes/tree/part2-4) in the branch <i>part2-4</i>.

-### The runtime environment of software development
+### The development runtime environment

 The configuration for the whole of our application has steadily grown to be more complex.
 Let's review what happens and where.
 The following image describes the makeup of the application

 ![](../../images/2/18c.png)

 The Javascript code making up our React application is run in the browser.
 The browser gets the Javascript from the <i>React dev server</i>, which is the application that runs after running the command <em>npm start</em>.
 The dev-server transforms the Javascript into a format understood by the browser.
 Among other things, it stitches together Javascript from different files into one file.
 We'll discuss the dev-server in more detail in part 7 of the course.

 The React application running in the browser fetches the JSON formatted data from <i>json-server</i> running on port 3001 on the machine. json-server gets its data from the file <i>db.json</i>.

 At this point in development, all the parts of the application happen to reside on the software developer's machine, otherwise known as localhost.
 The situation changes when the application is deployed to the internet.
 We will do this in part 3.